-In Selective Adjustment Mode the entire image is masked and protected from adjustment, until you start making Brush Strokes.
-Your Brush strokes define where in the image your Adjustment will apply.
-A Selection is thus like a window or a keyhole through the mask, allowing adjustments which normally would affect the entire image to affect just the areas of the image that you selectively define with the Brush tool.
+In Selective Adjustment mode the entire image is masked and protected from adjustment, until you use the Brush or Lasso to define where in the image your adjustment will selectively apply.
+A "Selection" is thus like a window or a keyhole through the mask, allowing adjustments which would normally affect the entire image, to instead affect just the areas of the image that you've selected, with Brush or Lasso.